nkrmettu/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This is a prod python repository for backend developers.
-MTC python repo thru TF
+## Infra was last modified by nkrmettu.